tetragir/tetragir.github.io/_posts/2021-06-19-nasbuild-host.md

 # Automated setup

 From this point on, the host will be configured with Ansible.
 For the settings below, I created a role called "phy".
-The role on GitHub: [https://github.com/tetragir/nasbuild/tree/main/roles/phy](https://github.com/tetragir/nasbuild/tree/main/roles/phy)

 ## ansible.conf
 Before starting executing Ansible playbooks, it needs to be configured.
 Ansible needs to be told to use doas instead of sudo (the default).
 These settings can be assigned to hosts as variables, but it will be the same for all of my hosts so I add them to ansible.conf.
 I also add a couple more settings to the configuration file.
 The most important settings (for me) are the following: